avalonv/reCBZ/README.md

 To reference many files at once (e.g. a series), use a '*'.
 This is known as [pattern globbing](https://en.wikipedia.org/wiki/Glob_(programming)).

+To match all .cbz files in the current directory:

     recbz ./*.cbz

 - On Windows, slashes '/' should be replaced with backslashes '\\'

-Merge the contents of all volumes of 'How do We Relationship' into a single book:
+Merge the contents of all volumes of 'How do We Relationship' into a single ebook:

-    recbz --join 'How do We Relationship'*.cbz
+    recbz --epub --join 'How do We Relationship'*.cbz

 Automatically convert and repack all books on the 'Blame!' folder:

     recbz --auto ./'Blame!'/*.cbz

-Rescale all books on the "Saga" folder to 1440p 3:4, convert pages to grayscale and save as high quality JPEG:
+Rescale all .cbz files on the current folder to 1440p 3:4, convert pages to grayscale and save as high quality JPEG:

-    recbz --size 1440x1920 -bw --quality 90 --fmt jpeg ./Saga/*.cbz
+    recbz --size 1440x1920 --bw --fmt jpeg --quality 90 *.cbz
 </details>

 ## Configuration